latipium-old/dev-tools/README.md

-# Latipium Mod Template
+# Latipium Development Tools
-This repository is an outline for mods developed for Latipium.
+This repository contains the tools needed for developing Latipium mods.